lovelypatra/shipping_price_prediction/README.md

 •ML Algorithms used: KNN Regressor, Decision Tree Regressor, Random Forest Regressor, Adaboost Regressor, XGB Regressor, Voting Regressor

 •Evaluation metrics used for model performance: r2 score

+As a result, the project not only provided a comprehensive understanding of the supply chain shipping pricing prediction problem but also facilitated the comparison of different machine learning algorithms in terms of their predictive accuracy.
+The selected pipeline, along with the best-performing model, can now be deployed to make real-time predictions on incoming data, enabling supply chain leaders to make informed decisions, address challenges, cut costs, and enhance service levels simultaneously.
+The continuous monitoring and refinement of the deployed model will be crucial for adapting to changing dynamics in the supply chain domain and ensuring sustained predictive accuracy.
+Overall, this project contributes to the growing field of supply chain analytics and underscores the potential of machine learning in optimizing and forecasting supply chain processes.